alastairpatrick/nopy/README.md

 Successfully installed toposort-1.5
 ```

-This creates a python_modules subdirectory, which contains the installed python packages.
+This creates a python_modules subdirectory, which contains installed python packages.

-npip is just a wrapper for python's pip, so you can use all the usual pip commands and command line options with npip.
+npip is a wrapper for python's pip, so you can use all the usual pip commands and command line options with npip.
 For example, this will list the python packages installed in the node.js project:
 ```
 /home/al/myproject$ node_modules/.bin/npip freeze
 toposort==1.5
 ```

-## npy
+## Using npy to run python

 Invoke python using the npy wrapper and it will find the python packages installed in python_modules.
 ```